-(Part 27 of 27 in Study inspired by Pakour & Art du Déplacement by V. Thibault)
+(Part 27 of 37 in series, Study inspired by Pakour & Art du Déplacement by V. Thibault)

 Have you noticed: Once you know something, you see it everywhere?